beginning of content

 If you need to give someone first aid, follow the DRSABCD action plan.
 Defibrillation is the last step in this action plan.

-Giving the person CPR and using an AED as soon as possible can greatly increase the chances of survival.
+Giving CPR and using an AED as soon as possible can help the person stay alive.
 The most important thing is to use the AED quickly.
-Time is crucial.
+Time is really important.

 If someone is showing signs of cardiac arrest, call an ambulance on triple zero (000).
 Start CPR and use a defibrillator as soon as possible.